+Establishment of a WRSWMA.
+The WRSWMA is proposed to be a local government corporation.
 Establishing a local government corporation involving several local governments will require a significant amount of time including to formulate a final agreement that is acceptable to several city councils and county commissions.
 All the issues described above to establish the WRSWMA will have to be negotiated, which will require significant legal assistance.
-It will be up to participating cities to make the investment to establish the WRSWMA.
+It will be up to participating cities to invest.